awu-lgtm/Contextual-bandits/readme.md

 # Contextual bandits exploration
 ## Context
-Multi-armed bandits (MAB) is a problem in which a policy iteratively chooses an action from a set of k-arms.
-This is a partial information setting where the policy only receives feedback of the action it took.
-The contextual bandits problem is an extension of MAB where the policy receives a context (a set of features) before it takes an action.
+Multi-armed bandits (MAB) is a problem where we try to find the best action from a set of a few.
+In particular, a policy iteratively chooses an action and receives the cost of that action.
+The model works to minimize the total cost of the actions it chooses.

+Contextual bandits is an extension of MAB where the policy receives a context (a set of features) before it takes an action.
 For example, if we're recommending products, a contextual bandits model might be given some features of a user like age and gender and recommend a product based on this.

-There are two common settings in MAB: online and offline.
+In this analysis, we explore two common bandits settings: online and offline.
 Online bandits is when we deploy the model and it is taking actions and receiving feedback.
 Offline bandits is when we're testing the performance of a new model compared to an older model.
 Here, we have access to a logged dataset of the actions of the older model.
 We can use the dataset to train the new model and estimate its performance in comparison to the new model.

 ## Purpose
 In this tested different contextual bandits approaches on two different datasets and learning settings to gain confidence in using bandits through test environments.
-Our first test was a simulation of an online learning setting using a multi-class prediction dataset, mimicking a scenario with no historical data and limited experimentation of exploration settings.
+Our first test was a simulation of an online learning setting using a multi-class prediction dataset, mimicking a scenario with no historical data.
 The second was an offline scenario where we have access to the actions of a past bandits dataset.
 Testing both approaches allowed us to gain experience in two common contextual bandits use cases.

 ## Summary of results
 In our simulated online setting, we achieved an average cost of -0.765, which is the negative of the proportion of correctly predicted actions.
 We can compare this to a multi-armed bandits (MAB) model, another popular approach to online learning.
 A perfect MAB model would only achieve -0.156 average cost, so our model has around 5x the performance.
 Our model also learns quickly, which is crucial for real world scenarios where faster convergence means we get better results.
 For example, a model that learns how to recommend products faster leads to more users seeing products that they want (and conversely less users seeing products that they don't).